The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Infinite Lanczos method

-\begin{proofn} We denote by $\bm{q}_1, \bm{q}_2, \dots, \bm{q}_{k}$ the infinite-length vectors generated by Algorithm~\ref{alg:IndefLanczosReduced} and by $Q_1, Q_2, \dots, Q_k$ the matrices generated by Algorithm~\ref{alg:InfIndefLanczosReduced}.
+\begin{proof} We denote by $\bm{q}_1, \bm{q}_2, \dots, \bm{q}_{k}$ the infinite-length vectors generated by Algorithm~\ref{alg:IndefLanczosReduced} and by $Q_1, Q_2, \dots, Q_k$ the matrices generated by Algorithm~\ref{alg:InfIndefLanczosReduced}.
 The proof is based on induction over the iteration count $k$.
 The result is trivial for $k=1$.
 Suppose the results holds for some $k$.
 In Step~\ref{step:AinvB} of Algorithm~\ref{alg:IndefLanczosReduced}, by using that $\SSS$ is invertible, we have

 By using the induction hypothesis, $\bm{q}_k$ has $k$ nonzero blocks, corresponding to the column of the matrix $Q_k$ generated at the $(k-1)$-th iteration of Algorithm~\ref{alg:InfIndefLanczosReduced}.
-Because of the structure of the matrices~\eqref{eq:SA}~and~\eqref{eq:SB} we get that $\bm{w}$ has only the first $k$-block nonzero, corresponding to the columns of the matrix $W$ that fulfills~\eqref{eq:W} and therefore corresponds to the matrix computed in Step~\ref{step:W} of Algorithm~\ref{alg:InfIndefLanczosReduced}.
+Because of the structure of the matrices~\eqref{eq:SA}~and~\eqref{eq:SB}, we get that $\bm{w}$ has only the first $k$ blocks which are nonzero, corresponding to the columns of the matrix $W$ that fulfills~\eqref{eq:W}.
+Therefore this matrix corresponds to the matrix computed in Step~\ref{step:W} of Algorithm~\ref{alg:InfIndefLanczosReduced}.
 In the Step~\ref{step:zcomp} of Algorithm~\ref{alg:IndefLanczosReduced} we compute $\bm z = \SSS \BBB \bm{w}$.
 This vector is in general full.
 However, in the Step~\ref{step:orth_coeff} of Algorithm~\ref{alg:IndefLanczosReduced} the products $\bm{z}^T \bm{q}_k$, $\bm{z}^T \bm{q}_{k-1}$ and $\bm z^T \bm{w}$ are computed.
 By induction hypothesis, $\bm{q}_{k}$, $\bm{q}_{k-1}$ have respectively $k$ and $k-1$ nonzero blocks, corresponding to the columns of the matrices $Q_{k}$ and $Q_{k-1}$ generated by Algorithm~\ref{alg:InfIndefLanczosReduced}.
 Therefore, only the first $k+1$ blocks of $\bm{z}$ are required and they can be computed with the same reasoning of Theorem~\ref{thm:SB_action}.
-More precisely, the first $k+1$ blocks of $\bm{z}$ are the columns of the matrix $Z$ that fulfills~\eqref{eq:Z_naive} and therefore coincide with the matrix generated by Step~\ref{step:Zcomp} of Algorithm~\ref{alg:InfIndefLanczosReduced}.
+More precisely, the first $k+1$ blocks of $\bm{z}$ are the columns of the matrix $Z$ that fulfills~\eqref{eq:Z_naive}.
+Therefore this matrix coincides with the matrix generated by Step~\ref{step:Zcomp} of Algorithm~\ref{alg:InfIndefLanczosReduced}.
 In order to conclude that $\bm{q}_{k+1}$ has only we first $k+1$ nonzero blocks, corresponding to the columns of the matrix $Q_{k+1}$ generated by Algorithm~\ref{alg:InfIndefLanczosReduced}, we only need to use the property $\| M \|_F = \| \vecc(M) \|_2$ for every matrix $M$.